mhogrefe/malachite/docs/mapping/mpfr-floats.md

 $$G = \pi/8 \cdot \log(2+\sqrt{3}) + 3/8 \cdot \sum_{k \ge 0} k!^2/((2k)!(2k+1)^2)$$, each
 series summed by binary splitting.
-Beyond these four, Malachite computes around three dozen constants, from $$e$$, $$\tau$$, $$\varphi$$, and the square-root and logarithm families to the lemniscate, Gauss, Gelfond, and Ramanujan constants and digit-defined numbers like the Prouhet-Thue-Morse and prime constants.
+Beyond these four, Malachite computes around three dozen constants, from $$e$$, $$\tau$$, $$\varphi$$, and the square-root and logarithm families to the lemniscate, Gauss, Gelfond, Ramanujan, and Dottie constants and digit-defined numbers like the Prouhet-Thue-Morse and prime constants.

 ## [Input and Output Functions](https://www.mpfr.org/mpfr-current/mpfr.html#Input-and-Output-Functions) {#input-and-output-functions}